PairRE: Knowledge Graph Embeddings via Paired Relation Vectors

 \section{Conclusion}

-To better handle complex relations and tackle more relation patterns for knowledge graph embedding, we proposed PairRE, which represents each relation with paired vectors.
-With a slight increase in complexity, PairRE can be the first distance based model that well solves the aforementioned two problems.
+To better handle complex relations and tackle more relation patterns, we proposed PairRE, which represents each relation with paired vectors.
+With a slight increase in complexity, PairRE can solve the aforementioned two problems efficiently.
 Beyond the symmetry/antisymmetry, inverse and composition relations, PairRE can further encode subrelation with simple constraint on relation representations.
-Moreover, our model has advantages in representing relation pairs whose connected entities have large overlap.
-On large scale benchmark ogbl-wikikg, PairRE outperforms all the state-of-the-art baselines with a large margin.
+On large scale benchmark ogbl-wikikg2 an ogbl-biokg, PairRE outperforms all the state-of-the-art baselines.
 Experiments on other well designed benchmarks also demonstrate the effectiveness of the focused key abilities.